Chehao/akka-chat/README.md

 ### ChatClient
 the main object of ChatClient
 ### Sender actor
-the sender actor is as proxy to send/received message from ChatServer, and print the message to stdout
+the sender actor is as proxy to send/received message from ChatClient,and communicate to ChatServer, print result message to stdout
 ### ChatServer
 received message from ChatClient, and
 ! create/destory login session when Login/Logout